Blendify/blender-manual/blender_docs/manual/data_system/scenes.rst

    it's useful to understand the difference between *Objects* and *Object Data*.
    See :doc:`Duplication </editors/3dview/transform/duplication/introduction>`.

-   The choices for adding a scene, therefore determine just how much of this information will be *copied from* the active scene to the new one, and how much will be *shared* (linked).
+   The choices for adding a scene, therefore, determine just how much of this information will be *copied from* the active scene to the new one, and how much will be *shared* (linked).